mschuene/stratege/README.md

 [StrategoXT Manual](http://releases.strategoxt.org/strategoxt-manual/unstable/manual/chunk-book/index.html)
 gives a nice introduction to strategic term rewriting and most of the examples given in Chapters 12-17 can easily be translated to stratege.
-The beginning example is a direct translation from an example in the manual.
-It also discusses some topics addressed here in greater depth and I would suggest you to look into it if you are interested in strategic term rewriting and part of the rationale behind stratege.
+The beginning example is a direct translation from an example in section 13.5.1 of the manual.
+The manual also discusses some topics addressed here in greater depth and I would suggest you to look into it if you are interested in strategic term rewriting.

 the ; in stratego corresponds to stratege's <* and try has been renamed to attempt, the ? in stratego is more powerful than the ? in